 - While the vaccine remains free, your GP may charge a consultation fee.

-- Vaccines given in the School Based Immunisation Program are free for students in year 7.
+- Vaccines given in the School Based Immunisation Program are free for students in year 7 and year 10.

 Visit your General Practitioner (GP)

 or visit Find a Health Service